anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <hr>
 <span style="font-size:14px;font-weight:lighter">
-I was really touched by her.
+I was touched by her existence (being?).
 <br> Her stare was profound...
 But it was not only about her eyes.
 One could easily read in her face the strength overflowing from the pores, demarcating its expression lines.
 <br> Her past, unknown to me, touched me.
 And I cannot understand what emotion I felt standing in front of this woman, timidly trying to return her gaze with humility, but it was powerful.
 <br> In each blink, there was a struggle.
 And I knew the suffering was there, even now — hidden, in a way, but there.